Where everything's made with love

 9. Do not prick the crust when making a fruit or custard-type pie.
 Bake as usual.

 Pie is by far my favorite kind of baked good; I could go without cake forever if you keep me fed with pie!
-I love any pie, but here are two of our favorites!
-Lemon Pie and Coconut Pie.
+I love any pie, but here are three of our favorites!
+Lemon Pie, Coconut Pie, and French Silk Pie.
 I almost forgot another top hit: Sour Cream Raisin Pie!

 Love, GB (Betty Streff)